destrophix/devsnest_frontend/README.md

 # Frontend
-This repo contains daily projects/assignments that I do under the devesnest frontend module.
+This repo contains daily projects/assignments that I do under the devesnest frontend module..

 ## THAs
 ------------------